dmccreary/stem-robots/docs/robot-description.md

 a dual-core micro-controller with 264K SRAM and 2MB flash memory.
 The RP2040 includes support for both I2C and SPI bus.

+The STEM Robot works with a website that stores lesson plans, sample programs and assessments that can be integrated into a school curriculum and the school's learning management system.
 ```

 In the future, we will refer to this block of text as the